 Living Paintings artist Peter Boex will be creating the feely picture carvings, that depict the scenes and characters from the story.
 The audio script is being written by volunteer Sue Choules, this describes the illustrations on each page and guides the fingers over the feely pictures.

+You can follow the production process as it happens.
 Living Paintings will be updating their website and Twitter with news, pictures, audio and videos showing and telling you all about how they make their unique Living Picture Books.
 The next exciting stages coming up include, choosing what colours to paint the feely pictures, draft recording the script and road testing by a young library members.

-“For the very first time blind and partially sighted children will be able to read a book, including all its wonderful, colourful illustrations, from the very day that it is published and made available to their sighted peers.
+Living Paintings’ Chief Executive, Camilla Oldland says “For the very first time blind and partially sighted children will be able to read a book, including all its wonderful, colourful illustrations, from the very day that it is published and made available to their sighted peers.
 Thanks to a collaboration with Walker Books and author, Jeanne Willis, Living Paintings is proving that it is possible to break down yet another barrier in achieving equal access to literature for blind and partially sighted children.
 Jeanne’s lovely book, ‘Mole’s Sunrise’, echoes the very sentiments that Living Paintings founder Alison Oldland had when she started the charity in 1989: of friendship and wanting to share the visual world with those who cannot see.
 I am so proud that we, together, have been able to achieve this unique publishing milestone and hope ‘Mole’s Sunrise’ has broken the ground for others to follow.”